 Guinea Pigs: Larger than most other pocket pets, guinea pigs also live longer, up to 5-7 years.
 Guinea pigs benefit greatly from daily handling and interaction with the family, so make sure your little buddy (or buddies, as Guinea pigs often do better when they live with another Guinea pig of the same-sex) is housed where the family can see and play with him or her often.

 Rats: Rats are the most people-friendly pocket pet by far and they need plenty of human interaction and time outside their cages daily.
 Rats are also mostly nocturnal so ask yourself if your family will have time to play with your rat in the afternoons and evenings.
 A rat may also be ideal for families who don’t want a long-term commitment to a pet, as rats live an average of 1-3 years.

 One last thing…

 Consider adopting a pocket pet from your local animal shelter!
 These little guys and gals are often surrendered to shelters when families realize they don’t have time for or can’t properly care for them.
-Not only will you be gaining a friend by adopting from your shelter, you will also be saving a life!
+Not only will you be gaining a friend by adopting from your shelter, but you will also be saving a life!

 Here at The Maywood Veterinary clinic pocket pets are just as important to us as our other patients.
-Our veterinarians not only love, but are also trained in the proper care and treatment of small animals.
+Our veterinarians not only love but are also trained in the proper care and treatment of small animals.
 Don’t hesitate to give us a call with questions or to schedule an appointment for your pocket pet.